JerrettDavis/personal-site/docs/syndication.md

 4. Call platform API (GraphQL for Hashnode, REST for Dev.to)
 5. Record publication URL and timestamp
 6. Commit state updates to repository

+### Dev.to collision detection

+Before publishing to Dev.to, the script fetches up to 300 of your published articles (3 pages x 100) and checks for collisions using canonical URLs first, then normalized titles.
+When a match is found, the post is marked as already published in state and publishing is skipped.

 ### State tracking